stdevPavelmc/mailad/Features.md

 - A reject for subject-less emails
 - A reject for sender/return address forgery

-If you are using a MailAD dated from July/2020 please save your personal rules in that file, erase it and force a provision, that will place the newer file with the mentioned rules, then add your custom rules.
+If you are using a MailAD dated from July 2020 please save your personal rules in that file, erase it and force a provision, that will place the newer file with the mentioned rules, then add your custom rules.

 [Return to index](Features.md#mailad-features-explained)

 ### Body checks

-The header checks are stated in a file: `/etc/postfix/rules/body_checks`.
+The header checks are stated in file: `/etc/postfix/rules/body_checks`.

 This file uses regular expressions to match the content, you can match phrases on the body of the message.
 Please be aware that this will only match the text part of the message, MIME encoded messages will not match.